 Investing in people and infrastructure

-China Slate provided villagers with work in the slate quarries (we don’t use child labour).
+China Slate and Prosper Slate quarry provided villagers with work in the slate quarries (we don’t use child labour).
 The company invested much time and effort in educating and training the local people on how to quarry slate and the importance of protecting the environment.
-As a result, the slate quarries managed by China Slate have an efficient working process.
+As a result, the slate quarries managed by Prosper Slate have an efficient working process.
 There has also been investment in transport infrastructure to these often remote locations.